5 Reasons for Neck Pain and their Treatment

 - This problem usually lasts between a couple of days or a week, at most.
 However, we can hardly do anything during this time.

-- We also can’t forget something important: stress itself triggers neck pain.
+- We mustn’t forget this important fact: stress itself can trigger neck pain.

 It increases the stiffness of the neck muscles, hinders flexibility and tightens the nerves in this area until it eventually spreads to the head.
 In addition, if we maintain a bad posture for hours, then the problem intensifies.

-Neck arthritis affects a small part of the younger population; however, it affects almost 90% of people over 65.
+One of the main reasons for neck pain is arthritis in the neck.
+This affects a small part of the younger population; however, it affects almost 90% of people over 65.

 - Cervical spondylosis is a very common degenerative disease.
 The joints in this area wear out and it is common to feel stiffness, dizziness and neck pain.